gravitational/gravity/docs/6.x/quickstart.md

 ```

 **Congratulations!** You have created a fully functional Kubernetes cluster
 with Mattermost running inside.
-To check the health and status of the cluster,
+To check the health and status of the Cluster,
 execute this command on the target node:

 ```bash